🔴We Have the Proof: These are the Immigrants Destroying America and The West 2025-10-21 18:11

 You're just leaning into it.

-Uh I don't think they'll ever hit rock bottom, though.
+I don't think they'll ever hit rock bottom, though.

 I really don't.

-I I think I don't I don't think it works like that with people on the left.
+I don't think it works like that with people on the left.

-Okay, this this is a good path forward.
+Okay, this is a good path forward.

-But people on the left, and I again I'm speaking of leadership because individuals are very difficult, like they're it's not a monolith, but like the leadership on the left just seems bent on power and control.
+It's not a monolith, but like the leadership on the left just seems bent on power and control.

-Duh, I'm not an idiot.
+Of course, I'm not an idiot.

-It's a how do we get more of the power and control?
+It's a, how do we get more of the power and control?

 They don't like this argument anymore, so let's just give them a different one.